Garbage disposals, those noisy but wonderful portals under your sink, can make kitchen cleanup safe and easy in any home.

 Partially because of this, you’ll notice that the less horsepower a model has, the shorter its warranty period.

 • Constructional materials and features.
-While most garbage disposal internal parts are made of steel, not all are made of stainless steel, and that means they can rust with time.
+While most garbage disposal internal parts are made of steel, not all are made of stainless steel.
+This means they can rust with time.
 The outer case can also be either plastic or stainless steel.
 Obviously, the latter is a stronger and longer-lasting material.
+I would check the material of your garbage disposal to get a good idea of how long it'll last.

 Another important feature is the unjamming mechanism.
 At any given moment, an excess of food or big pieces can jam your garbage disposal.
-On less expensive models, you’ll have to carefully dig around to extract the jammed food bits, or maybe even take the disposal apart.
+With less expensive models, I've had to carefully dig around with my hand or a fork to extract jammed food bits.
+If this didn't work, I had to take the disposal apart.

-Others may stop working altogether due to a jam, and they have reset buttons to restart on command.
+Others have reset buttons that you can press to restart the disposal.
 More expensive models have sensors that prompt the owner to use more power in those situations, or even a reverse grind action to remove any blockage.
+I definitely wished I had this feature when I was elbow-deep in my sink!

 1. Best overall: InSinkErator Evolution Essential XTR Garbage Disposal